EOP-OMB/federal-program-inventory/website/_pon/3ND.md

 ---
-category: National Defense
+category: 2025 National Defense
-definition: 'A beneficiary accomplished one or more of the following results within the past year: -Conducted, supported, or published research in support of national defense priorities; -Participated in an internship, mentor, or partnership between an academic institution and government defense entity.'
+definition: 'A program whose beneficiaries accomplished one or more of the following results within the past year: -Conducted, supported, or published research in support of national defense priorities; -Participated in an internship, mentor, or partnership between an academic institution and government defense entity.'
 focus_area: Defense Capability
 gwo_id: 3ND
 permalink: /pon/3ND